 \section{Conclusion}

 In this article, we studied the application of variational bootstrapping, first discussed in \cite{Ducobu:2024grm}, to metric-affine theories of gravity.
-Through a carreful examination of the $\Lambda$CDM model of cosmology, we proposed a minimal modification of GR's field equation, based on that model, in the context of a metric-affine theory.
-Our hypotheses for that construction are explicited in section \ref{sec:extendLCDM} (see also section \ref{sec:hypothesis}).
-Then, variational bootstrapping allowed us to construct a Lagrangian for the full theory, leading to ``corrected'' metric equations \eqref{eq:EELmetric} but also giving access to field equations for the distortion tensor (independent connection) \eqref{eq:EELdistortion}.
+Through a careful examination of the $\Lambda$CDM model of cosmology, we proposed a minimal modification of GR's field equation, based on metric-affine geometry; our hypotheses for that construction are explained in section \ref{sec:extendLCDM} (see also subsection \ref{sec:hypothesis}).
+Then, variational bootstrapping allowed us to systematically construct the Lagrangian for the full theory, leading to the ``corrected'' metric equations \eqref{eq:EELmetric} and, at the same time, completely determining the field equations for the distortion tensor (independent connection) \eqref{eq:EELdistortion}.

-We showed in section \ref{sec:Analysiseq} how our model related to previously formulated ones.
-We saw that the notion of ``variationaly minimal extension'' outlined in this paper gives a more restrictive criterion to select Lagrangians than the ones usually consiered in the literature when considering \emph{e.g.} quadratic metric-affine theories.
-Naturally, this does not rule out the other existing models \emph{per se} !
-It should nevertheless be regarded as an interesting property since, in modified gravity in general (and in metric-affine gauge theories of gravity in particular), one usually struggles to single out a theory exihibiting a desired behaviour.
+We showed in subsection \ref{sec:Analysiseq} how our model (which is actually, a whole family of metric-affine models, obeying certain minimality criteria) relates to previously formulated ones.
+We saw that the notion of ``variationaly minimal extension'' outlined in this paper gives a more restrictive criterion to select Lagrangians than the ones usually considered in the literature when considering \emph{e.g.,} quadratic metric-affine theories.
+Naturally, this does not rule out the other existing models \emph{per se}!
+It should nevertheless be regarded as an interesting property since, in modified gravity in general (and in metric-affine gauge theories of gravity in particular), one usually struggles to single out a theory exhibiting a desired behavior.

-This investigation demonstrates that variational bootstrapping is a powerful tool to construct theoretical models based on phenomenological requirements.
-The most remarkable feature of the method is that it allows to obtain a sensible Lagrangain for the theory under study by only guessing \emph{a part of} the system's dynamics.
+Last but not least, this investigation demonstrates that variational bootstrapping is a powerful tool to construct theoretical models based on phenomenological requirements.
+The most remarkable feature of the method is that it allows to obtain a sensible Lagrangian for the theory under study by only guessing \emph{a part of} the system's dynamics.

-An important direction to extend the present work is to investigate solutions to the field equations \eqref{eq:EELmetric}$\land$\eqref{eq:EELdistortion}.
-In particular, it would be interesting to see if a well-chosen form of the scalar function $\Lambda$ and vector field $V$ would allow, in a cosmological setup, to dynamically produce a behavior of the scale factor $a(t)$ compatible with current universe's acceleration and/or with inflation.
+An important direction to extend the present work is to investigate solutions of the field equations \eqref{eq:EELmetric}$\land$\eqref{eq:EELdistortion}.
+In particular, it would be interesting to see if a well-chosen form of the scalar function $\Lambda$ and vector field $V$ would allow, in a cosmological setup, to dynamically produce a behavior of the scale factor $a(t)$ compatible with the current universe accelerated expansion and/or with inflation.